Renting in Berkeley

 If your landlord asks you to sign a new lease

-A landlord can have good cause to evict if you refuse to sign a new, substantially identical fixed-term lease upon expiration of the current lease.
-If the landlord accepts your rent after the lease expires, however, it automatically converts to a month-to-month agreement under the same terms of the original lease.
-Once a tenant in Berkeley is on a month-to month agreement, they cannot be forced to sign another fixed-term lease.
-A landlord cannot require a tenant to sign a lease that changes any material term of the original lease.
+As of November 2024, you do NOT have to sign a new, substantially identical fixed-term lease upon expiration of the current lease if your landlord asks you to.
+After the lease expires, it automatically converts to a month-to-month agreement under the same terms of the original lease once your landlord accepts your rent.
+A landlord can never require a tenant to sign a lease that changes any material term of the original lease.
 Examples of material terms:

 - Lease period